Discover Arizona’s History

 Vision: The Arizona Historical Society seeks to be the driving force strengthening Arizona’s communities by promoting history through leadership, partnership and scholarship.

 The Arizona Historical Society (AHS) is proud to serve as the steward of Arizona’s history.
-Our collections, housed in museum facilities throughout the state, number in excess of three million objects.
+Our collections broadly represent Arizona history that offers a one-of-a-kind resource for Arizona history.
 Our artifact and manuscript holdings offer unique opportunities for public programming, educational outreach, and exhibitions, as well as academic and community-based research.
 AHS collections provide premier resources for recounting Arizona’s past, and they are invaluable tools for promoting public understanding of contemporary issues such as water availability, immigration, free trade, mining, ranching and agribusiness, the defense industry, cultural diversity, and urban development and revitalization.

 We fulfill our mission to connect people through the power of Arizona’s history by:

 - Collecting, preserving, and providing access to AHS collections and resources.

 - Supporting local historical organizations and museums across the state through the AHS Certified Historical Institutions Program.

 - Publishing The Journal of Arizona History.